wustlcse237sp20/project-catan/README.md

 - Is there anything that you implemented but doesn't currently work?
   * the datastructures are implemented and work, but havent been connected to the game board
   * The visuals for the gameboard are in place, but nothing is interactive yet

+## Iteration 2: Building Game Board Functionality

+- What user stories were completed this iteration?
+ * Andy adjusted the game board so it was represented by a hexagonal 2-D Array of Tiles
+ * Evan added in arrays as tile member variables: these arrays will keep track of roads and settlements that are located on each tile.
+Evan also added in logic so the game can determine if a road is shared by any two tiles
+ * Jakob implemented logic that determines which tiles share a settlement placed on a tile corner

 ## Testing instructions